zjulug/zju-oss-mirrors/README.md

 Scripts used in http://mirrors.zju.edu.cn .

+Some scripts are derived from Debian Project.

-These scripts are forked from Tsinghua University Network Administrators ( http://git.tuna.tsinghua.edu.cn/ ), originally used in [Tsinghua Open Source Software Mirror Sites](http://mirrors.tuna.tsinghua.edu.cn).
+Other scripts are forked from Tsinghua University Network Administrators ( http://git.tuna.tsinghua.edu.cn/ ), originally used in [Tsinghua Open Source Software Mirror Sites](http://mirrors.tuna.tsinghua.edu.cn).